inhausmakers/image-crop/README.md

 How It's Made
 -------------

-Find out how Image Crop was built.
+Check out the following resources to find out how Image Crop is built.

 **Nettuts+**